accnameOwl/guide/README.md

 > - `<!DOCTYPE html>` is a **requirement** at the top of our documents.

 Great!
 Now we need some **Javascript!**
-Let's create a function were we _change_ the value of `usr.name`.
+Let's create a function were we _change_ the value of `usr.name`. <br>
 To accomplish this, we need two things:
 - A html hook for Javascript to recognize and change
 - A function wich edits within the hook.

-We can hook an element by using id. `element.id` is an individual identifier, to recognize specific elems.
+We can hook an element by using id. `element.id` is an unique identifier we use to recognize specific elements.
 `getElementById()` returns our 'hooked' element.

-Let us construct an example: It changes content of element and responds back with a command call.
+Let us construct an example, which changes content of element and responds back with a "command".

 ```html
 <!DOCTYPE html>